 Day 03: Village of Didna in Ali Bugyal

 On a clear day, it is easy to see the peaks of Trishul and Mrighthuni, the highest peaks in this part of the Himalayas.
-The mighty Trishul invites you to climb and feels that hidden energy attracts him.
 After crossing the meadows, you will meet a small wall on the road, and another half hour of trekking will take you to Bedni, the campsite on day 3.
-After lunch, visit the nearby temple of Bedni Kund, if time permits. allow. serene, you may be able to see the Himalayan ranges of Garhwal in all their splendor.
+After lunch, visit the nearby temple of Bedni Kund, if time permits.
+You may be able to see the Himalayan ranges of Garhwal in all their splendor.

 Day 04: Ali Bugyal in Ghora Lotani